alexandruakkol/Nowreports_AI/README.md

 - Cross-checker (automated testing):
   - DB sync check (number of chunks written, Postgres and Milvus).

+Availability and performance of the webserver, Milvus vector database (on Docker) and API module are being monitored by Uptime Robot through the testing endpoints.

 ## Models Used

 - Mixtral 8x7b as the client-facing question-answering LLM.
 Runs via Mixtral AI API.